Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-In our CT-CLIP model, we employ an innovative approach for zero-shot multi-abnormality detection, utilizing a specialized positive-negative softmax method.
-This method, inspired by recent advances in 2D chest radiography analysis \cite{tiu2022expert}, is particularly effective for CLIP's normalization technique across multiple classes, a crucial feature in medical imaging where images often contain several abnormalities simultaneously.
-We begin by extracting the model's preliminary output scores, known as logits, using both positive (e.g., ``Consolidation.") and negative (e.g., ``Not consolidation.") prompts.
-The choice of prompting method for inference is determined through prompt engineering experiments.
-Subsequently, we apply a softmax function to these logits to transform them into probability scores.
-These scores indicate the likelihood of each abnormality's presence or absence in a CT volume.
-We specifically focus on the probabilities generated from positive prompts, as they signify the actual presence of abnormalities.
-This approach adeptly addresses the challenges of classifying multiple labels in a single image, offering a refined strategy for normalizing output scores.
-Figure \hyperref[fig:fig1]{1e} demonstrates CT-CLIP's inference strategy for the zero-shot multi-abnormality detection task.
+In our CT-CLIP model, we implement a similar approach to CheXzero \cite{tiu2022expert} for zero-shot multi-abnormality classification.
+This method adapts CLIP's zero-shot classification technique to handle multiple classes instead of multiple labels for the same class, which is particularly important in medical imaging where images often contain several abnormalities simultaneously.
+We start by extracting the model's preliminary output scores, known as logits, using both positive (e.g., “Consolidation is present.”) and negative (e.g., “Consolidation is not present.”) prompts.
+The prompting method for inference is chosen through prompt engineering experiments.
+We then apply softmax to these logits to convert them into a likelihood of each abnormality's presence or absence in a CT volume.
+Figure \hyperref[fig:fig1]{1e} illustrates CT-CLIP's inference strategy for the zero-shot multi-abnormality detection task.